LadiesLoveCleanCode/MangoDB-api/README.md

 ### Unsolved Problems

-- Add category routes to display inventory based on grouped categories
-- Add an update button that routes to manage your inventory page
-- Clickable icons to display inventory lists based on grouped categories
+In future iterations of MangoDB we would love to use clickable category icons to display a user's inventory.

 ## Images